koltunova/TranslateResx/README.md

 ### Example

 Run the tool without arguments and select **Translate resource file** from the menu.
 When prompted you can press Enter to use the resources directory from `appsettings.json` and leave the source language blank to use `en`.
-Then enter one or more target languages separated by spaces.
-For instance entering `de fr` will create `Strings.de.resx` and `Strings.fr.resx` next to your source file.
+Then enter one or more target languages separated by commas and/or spaces.
+For instance entering `de, fr` or `de fr` will create `Strings.de.resx` and `Strings.fr.resx` next to your source file.

 Contributing